-- Acoustic neuroma (a tumor of the nerve responsible for sound and balance)
+- Acoustic neuroma.
+A tumor of the nerve that

-- Labyrinthitis (inflammation of the inner ear, often caused by a virus)
+- Labyrinthitis.
+Inflammation of the inner ear, often

-- Usher syndrome (a congenital disorder that causes hearing loss)
+- Usher syndrome.
+A congenital disorder that causes

-- Meniere's disease (excess fluid in the inner ear that can affect hearing and balance)
+fluid in the inner ear.
+It can affect hearing and balance.

 There are very few risks with ENG.
 Some people may have dizziness or nausea during

-Rapid changes in position required for the test may aggravate back or neck problems.
+needed for the test may make back or neck problems worse.

 Certain factors or conditions may interfere with ENG.
 These include: